What Is The Fastest Way To Sand Furniture?

 When to Sand Furniture

-In my post, Why I Don’t Use Chalk Paint, I show you how to refinish furniture without the expense of chalk paint and hassle of waxing.
-There, you can read multiple reader comments on their experiences with projects where they didn’t sand.
+In my post, Why I Don’t Use Chalk Paint, I show you how to refinish furniture without the expense of chalk paint and the hassle of waxing.
+There, you can read multiple reader comments on their experiences with DIY projects where they didn’t sand.
 It’s not pretty.

 Sanding a piece of furniture shouldn’t take more than 5 minutes.
-When you picture yourself sanding a furniture piece, you might envision yourself sanding away with a small piece of sander for hours in an effort to get every bit of old stain or paint.
+When you picture yourself sanding a furniture piece, you might envision yourself sanding away with a small piece of sander for hours to get every bit of old stain or paint.

 Sanding a furniture piece should never take more than 5 minutes.

 If the existing surface is shiny, the paint won’t have anything to grab onto.
 Therefore, you are giving the surface some “tooth”, as they say, so the new paint will adhere.

-What if you want to sand stained wood in order to re-stain a piece?
-In my post How to Gel Stain Furniture, I give you step-by-step instructions on how to re-stain furniture without having to use furniture stripper and minimal sanding.
-(You can visit out Renovated Faith’s YouTube channel here).
+In my posts How to Faux Stain with Paint (9 Shade Options) and How To Gel Stain Furniture, I give you step-by-step instructions on how to re-stain furniture without having to use a furniture stripper and only minimal sanding.
+(You can visit Renovated Faith’s YouTube channel here).

+What Is The Easiest Way to Sand Furniture?
 Electric Sander or Sanding by Hand?

-There are times when you have to sand by hand with a piece of sandpaper and we will discuss that more below, as well as how to sand furniture with spindles.
+There are times when you have to sand by hand with a piece of sandpaper and we will discuss that more below, as well as how to sand wood furniture with spindles.